spirit-js/spirit/README.md

 A _fast_ simple & modern web framework for node.js

-And... it is 99% compatible with Express middleware out of the box.
+That emphasizes clear separation of code between HTTP and your own code.
+Routes are simple javascript functions.

+It is mostly compatible with Express middlewares.
 It can be thought of as a mixture of Express and Compojure.

 #### why?